truenas/documentation/content/TrueCommand/Administration/Users.md

 You can change a team profile avatar or name or grant team members permission to create new TrueCommand alert rules by selecting the **Enable alert creation** checkbox.

 The **Members** section shows which accounts are in the team.
-To add users to the team, click **ADD USER** and select users on the drop-down list.
+To add users to the team, click **ADD USER** and select users on the dropdown list.
 To remove users from the team, click the **-** (minus) next to the users you want to remove.

 You can configure system permissions the same way as individual user system access.